Concepts

 If you do not set mode, the controller defaults to PerObjective.

-PerObjective only makes sense if kleym can prove that one objective identity lands on one workload slice.
+PerObjective only makes sense if kleym-operator can prove that one objective identity lands on one workload slice.

 Without this extra boundary, distinct objective identities could collapse onto the same workload selection.